Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): Abstract

 \section{Abstract}

-We prove the Tits Alternative for groups with a bound on the order of finite subgroups, acting properly on $2$-dimensional ``recurrent'' complexes.
-This class of complexes includes, among others: $2$-dimensional buildings, $2$-di\-men\-sio\-nal systolic complexes, $B(6)$-small cancellation complexes, and standard Cayley complexes for Artin groups of extra-large type.
+We prove the Tits Alternative for groups acting on $2$-dimen\-sional ``recurrent'' complexes {\kol with uniformly bounded cell stabilisers}.
+This class of complexes includes, among others: $2$-dimensional {\kol Euclidean} buildings, $2$-di\-men\-sio\-nal systolic complexes, $B(6)$-small cancellation complexes, and standard Cayley complexes for Artin groups of extra-large type.

 In the appendix written jointly with Jon McCammond we extend the result to a class of $2$-dimensional Artin groups containing all large-type Artin groups.